 Months of entry

-Photojournalists and documentary photographers explore and record human experience.
+Photojournalists and documentary photographers explore and record the human experience.
 Beginning with Henri Cartier-Bresson (regarded as the father of modern photojournalism), they have recorded significant moments in history, documented unfolding news and created images that have gained iconic status.
 Central to their work is the telling of a story through images.

 This internationally recognised course is aimed at people who want to pursue a career in photojournalism or documentary photography.
 The aim is to equip students with a thorough grounding in the discipline, whether through film or digitally-based photography.